-- Streaming for writing data to appropriate repository - Query for providing access to the data
+- Streaming for writing data to appropriate repository - Request for providing access to the data

 To create a streaming token, define the appropriate option and associate the token with a single repository.
-When actually streaming the data, include the token when establishing the connection.
+When actually streaming the data, include the token (not the token ID, which is just the token's unique identifier in the database) when establishing the connection.
 An example of creating a streaming token:

-'''

-Create AccessToken 'StreamToken', RepositoryID='MyRepo$MyOrg',
+''' Create AccessToken 'StreamTokenID' Token='StreamToken', RepositoryID='MyRepo$MyOrg', Options=('Stream'='') '''

-Options=('Stream'='')

-'''